| After the extensive technical

 primarily to the fleet of railbuses then being introduced.

 Following the original proposals by the Research Division for a lightweight railcar, several single car railbuses (or LEV's) were built for evaluation.
 Most used an adapted Leyland bus body on a 4-wheel modern suspension, based upon the developments with HSFV1.
-A two-car unit, designates the class 140 with each car having four wheels and a Leyland 200HP engine, was subsequently built in 1981 to BR's then current specifications regarding end loading strength etc which resulted in an expensive unit.
+A two-car unit, designated the class 140 with each car having four wheels and a Leyland 200HP engine, was subsequently built in 1981 to BR's then current specifications regarding end loading strength etc which resulted in an expensive unit.
 This was trialled all over the country.
 The first complete class was the twenty units of two-car class 141 railbuses which were originally based at Neville Hill, Leeds.
 Introduced into service in and around West Yorkshire from November 1983 these turned out to be very uncomfortable and unreliable and were eventually withdrawn and exported to Iran.
 The Commissioning section was formed some time after the 141's had been introduced so we didn't have much to do with them There followed three further classes of railbus, the142, 143 and 144.
 Later a centre car was added to some of the 144 units.
 The original traction power train consisted of a Leyland TL11 200 HP engine, a Self Changing Gears mechanical automatic gearbox and a Gmeinder final drive unit on each car driving only one axle.
 We used to accompany the delivery runs from Derby C&W Works to the various depots.
 I remember a few incidents:-

 The run with the 'Skippers' to Laira was a long one but interesting as it